-- a.
-For the Norman and Tulsa Campuses, the Office of Marketing and Communications assumes responsibility for further updates, communications and any "All Clear" messaging going forward. - b.
+- 4. OUPD sends the initial emergency notification utilizing the OU Alert system and the pre-scripted and approved emergency messages. - 5.
+In the event that OUPD sends the initial emergency notification: - a.
+For the Norman and Tulsa Campuses, the Division Marketing and Communications assumes responsibility for further updates, communications and any "All Clear" messaging going forward. - b.
 For the Health Sciences Center Campus, OUPD-HSC assumes responsibility for further updates, communications and any "All Clear" messaging going forward.